Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 Here, Power BI proved to be the best solution because of its ability to process large volumes of data that change over time.
 Moreover, its dynamic and user-friendly design makes it a much more suitable consultation tool than Excel.

-Power BI for cash control
+Power BI for Cash Control

 Databases contain more and more sensitive information: customer data, bank details, accounting figures, etc. This information presents real strategic challenges for companies, which must ensure that these details are secure.
 To do this, several methods exist: